krynens/melton_scraper/README.md

-This is a scraper that collects planning applications from Frankston City Council
+This is a scraper that collects planning applications from Melton City Council